EE Business Coverage

 Our business mobile coverage guide explains these metrics in more detail.

 EE may show strong outdoor coverage at your postcode, but that does not mean indoor performance will match.
-Signal degrades as it passes through walls, glass and structural materials.
+Signal degrades as it passes through walls, glass and structural materials — and the gap can be significant.

 A concrete or steel-framed building can lose several decibels of signal between the exterior and interior.
 If your team works primarily indoors, indoor data coverage is the number to watch — not the outdoor headline.